 Dare to Dream (DTD) began in 1995 as a program to boost self-esteem and provide positive role models for children in elementary and middle schools.
-Inspired by the personal accomplishments of Dr. Bernard A. Harris, Jr. , DTD has been co-sponsored for 18 years by the Harris County Juvenile Probation Department and Communities in Schools.
+The program's foundation is Dr. Harris' credo - the ABCs, “I can Achieve, if I Believe and Conceive my dream.”
+DTD has been co-sponsored for 21 years by the Harris County Juvenile Probation Department and Communities in Schools.
 Since then, other partners including the Federal Bureau of Investigation (FBI) have joined the DTD team.

 Juvenile probation officers volunteer their time to regularly visit the schools, reinforcing Dr. Harris’ ABC credo, as well as underscoring the need for self-esteem, following the rules and getting along with others.
 Other special guests include astronauts, FBI agents and guidance counselors.

 For more information on each school, click on the name to view school location, staff names, photos and more!

-For more information, please contact Kelly Sauve or Carole Allen.
+For more information, please contact Andrea Mosley.

-Kelly Sauve, Program Director-Dare to Dream
+Andrea Mosley, Program Director-Dare to Dream

 Carole Allen, Director Emeritus